Understanding the Dangers of the Job

 The particles that settle in the leftover debris after a fire has been contained, poses a threat to those working on any cleanup efforts.
 When choosing a particulate blocking hood, make sure you select one that offers 100% coverage throughout the entire hood like the H41 Interceptor hoods.
 These hoods can also be bundled within the Interceptor Package, the ultimate way to reduce your exposure to contaminants and lessen the chance of heat stress.

 The Threat of Mesothelioma

 Mesothelioma is an incredibly aggressive form of cancer that most commonly affects the lining of the lungs, and, in rarer cases, the lining of the abdominal cavity or heart.
 Many of the first signs and symptoms of mesothelioma are similar to those of other health problems, so people may ignore them for other minor ailments.
 Those with mesothelioma have symptoms for a few months prior to being diagnosed.
 The following symptoms of Mesothelioma include:

 How to Stay Safe

 A tremendous risk is assumed every time a firefighter straps on his or her helmet, but safety can be ensured through the correct precautions.
 Following proper decon procedures such as removing potentially-harmful contaminants from PPE during on-scene preliminary exposure reduction with Gear Wash's NFPA-approved Wet Mitigation Rinse, will help reduce cross contamination.
-Additionally, correct usage of equipment, awareness of one’s surroundings, and education of hazards can help to alleviate certain dangers - allowing firefighters to continue to pursue and extinguish further blazes.
+Additionally, correct usage of equipment, wearing breathable and particulate blocking hoods, and education on environmental hazards can help to alleviate certain dangers.
+These precautions will allow firefighters to continue to pursue and extinguish further blazes.

 Our Commitment to Health & Safety